dindin-abdulloh/dindin-abdulloh/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm DIndin Abduloh 👋

 Welcome to my GitHub profile!
-I'm a full-stack developer with a passion for web and application development.
+I'm a full-stack developer with expertise in JavaScript, PHP, and Python programming languages.
+I'm proficient in various frameworks such as Laravel, FastAPI, Vue.js, React.js, and Ext JS.
+Additionally, I'm experienced in working with frontend libraries like Tailwind CSS, Bulma, and Bootstrap.
+My toolkit also includes Docker for containerization and I have extensive knowledge of databases including PostgreSQL, MySQL, and MongoDB.

 ## About Me